A 3-D head-to-head fighting game.

 The game is also known as Bloody Roar.

-Common - There are 24 known instances of this machine owned by Beastorizer collectors who are active members.
-Of these, 7 of them are conversions in which game circuit boards (and possibly cabinet graphics) have been placed in (and on) another game cabinet.
-17 of them are only circuit boards which a collector could put into a generic case if desired.
+There is one known instance of this machine owned by an active member Beastorizer collector.
+Of these, 1 of them are conversions in which game circuit boards (and possibly cabinet graphics) have been placed in (and on) another game cabinet.
+Active members hold 5 circuit boards which a collector could put into a generic case if desired.
+Additionally, former members held 5 conversions and 12 game boards.

 This game ranks a 8 on a scale out of 100 (100 = most often seen, 1=least common) in popularity based on census ownership records.